Peggie v NHS Fife: Hearing

-The ten day long hearings began on 3 February.
+The ten-day-long hearing began on 3 February.
 On the second day of evidence, Peggie confirmed calling Upton a man, but stated that she had been unaware that Isla Bryson was a rapist, and that she "never compared Beth to being a rapist", and that she was instead "describing how women must feel with a man in a female prison" and that she had told Upton that "it was unacceptable that [she] was in the female changing area" after Upton had started getting changed.
 Upton denied ever being undressed during the exchange.

 Peggie acknowledged that her misgendering behaviour was considered harassment under NHS Fife's diversity guidance, and also admitted to having strong political opinions, including admiration for United States President Donald Trump.
 Peggie said that the interaction on 24 December 2023 left her trembling afterwards, and added that "Everyone sticks up for the minority".
 The clinical service manager tasked with reviewing Peggie's suspension mentioned that other senior NHS Fife staff members alleged that Peggie had previously been involved in racist incidents in the workplace, but that these incidents had never been documented by the NHS.
 Following elements of Upton's complaint regarding risks to patient care, the tribunal later heard that Peggie had a history of making racist jokes, principally regarding people of Pakistani descent, and including suggesting posting bacon through the doors of a mosque.
 Peggie defended these incidents as "dark humour", and acknowledged a history of using racial slurs, but defended it on the grounds that it was not "politically correct" and that she was "brought up like that".